-Beginning in 2008 we have documented all of our revisits to known occupied sites, not just those sites included in the ongoing research project.
+Beginning in 2008 we have documented all of our revisits to known occupied sites and going forward plan on visiting all known sites on a five year rotation.
 All revisited occurrences are listed in Table 9 and in Appendix 7.